aws/aws-advanced-python-wrapper/docs/using-the-python-wrapper/SqlAlchemySupport.md

 |-------------------|------------------|
 | `aws_wrapper_mysqlconnector` | `mysql` |

+Ensure what is passed to create_engine always starts with `"mysql+aws_wrapper_mysqlconnector:..."`.
+Further setting of the database dialect within the wrapper can be done with the wrapper_dialect parameter, for more details see: [Database Dialects](https://github.com/aws/aws-advanced-python-wrapper/blob/main/docs/using-the-python-wrapper/DatabaseDialects.md).

 ## Using Plugins with SQLAlchemy

 The AWS Advanced Python Wrapper supports a variety of plugins that enhance your SQLAlchemy application with features like failover handling, IAM authentication, and more.
 Most plugins can be enabled simply by adding them to the `wrapper_plugins` parameter in your database URL.